pranav-singh1/pranav-singh1/README.md

 🌟 Featured Projects:
 Focus Helper: A Chrome extension that helps users stay focused by reducing distractions.
-Disease Diagnoser: ML model predicgting the success of disease diagnosis based off a multitude of factors.
+Disease Diagnoser: ML model predicting the success of disease diagnosis based off a multitude of factors.

 📈 Open to Summer 2025 internship roles in both SWE and Data Science!

 📫 How to reach me: